RIBA John and David Hubert bursary

 Selection criteria

-Applications are assessed by members of the RIBA Education Development Group using the following criteria:
+Applications are assessed by members of the RIBA Education Development Group using the evidence of:

-- evidence of financial need and consideration of the barriers the student has had to overcome to continue their education
+- financial need and consideration of the barriers the student has had to overcome to continue their education

 - consideration of their future goals and aspirations as an architecture graduate, and how they hope to achieve them